SoraFujin/DataStructures/README.md

  3. reverse -> reverse the nodes in the list.
  4. search -> checks if the data is inside the list.
  5. delete -> deletes a specific data in the list.
+ 6. traverse -> prints the data inside the list.

 - Doubly LinkedList
+ #### Methods:
+ 1. addAthead -> inserts data to the head.
+ 2. addAtTail -> inserts the data to the end of the list.
+ 3. delete -> deletets the data from the list.
+ 4. addSorted -> inserts the data sorted.

 ### Trees:
 - BST (Biary Search Tree)